 15 x 10 x 10 = 1500 combinations (0000 through 1499)

 What if I only sell 1200 tickets and I offered 1500?
 If you sold UP TO 1200 tickets – -meaning there was no tickets that had been sold that had a number of 1199, then you could reduce the number of balls in the first chamber to 12 and draw accordingly.
-But if offer 1500 and say, sell 1450, you will need to include all 15 balls in the mix and redraw if you select a winning number out of the range.
+But if you offer 1500 and sell, say 1450, you will need to include all 15 balls in the mix and redraw if you select a winning number out of the range.
 Simply redraw.
-Of course it will be very important to explain this to customers BEFORE you conduct the draw.
+Of course it will be very important to explain this to customers BEFORE you conduct the draw and include this in your rules.